 Use free social media tools

-When planning the social media management for your small business, it might seem like hiring social media consulting services is the only realistic way to do it.
+When planning social media management for small businesses, it might seem like hiring social media consulting services is the only realistic way to do it.
 After all, social media marketing companies have access to fancy tools that allow them to create attractive posts and keep the posting schedule organized.

 But what a lot of small business owners don’t realize is that there are plenty of free social media management tools designed especially for small businesses.

 - Creating social media templates: Canva or Adobe Spark

 - Scheduling social media posts: Buffer or Later

 Making templates for your social media posts is an excellent way to help them stand out while saving you time in the long run.
 Once you take the time to create the initial template, it’s just a matter of plugging in new text as needed.